aragon/hack/docs/guides-agent-app.md

 Finally, we need to confirm the vote in A.

-Again, we can do this either directly through the UI or by running:
+Again, we can do this either through the UI or by running:

 ```
 dao exec <name of dao A> <voting app address of dao A> "vote" 2 true true --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/